 • Global consumer e-commerce spending increased 7.65% and U.S. spending increased 9.24% year-over-year (YoY) from 2023 to 2024.

-• eCommerce represents 19.9% of global retail sales; projections indicate that will increase to 22.5% in 2028.
+• eCommerce represents 20.5% of global retail sales in 2025; projections indicate that will increase to 23.9% in 2030.

 • Projections indicate an additional 51.3 million global online shoppers, including 13.4 million more U.S. online shoppers, by 2026.

-• The number of online shoppers worldwide increases at an average annual rate of 2.24% while the number of Americans shopping online increases by 5.23%.
+• The number of online shoppers worldwide increases at an average annual rate of 2.24%, while the number of Americans shopping online increases by 5.23%.

 Financial data have not been seasonally adjusted; this report does not use seasonally adjusted values unless noted.

-Line Graph: Annual eCommerce Sales Growth, global and domestic, from 2019 to 2024 and projections to 2028 according to the U.S. Census Bureau and eMarketer
+Line Graph: Annual eCommerce Sales Growth, global and domestic, from 2020 to 2024 and projections to 2030 according to the U.S. Census Bureau and eMarketer

-More Online Spending
+Online Spending Trends

 • Global consumers spent an estimated $6.01 trillion online in 2024, up 7.65% YoY.